-- The topography of the study area allows for impressive views, but may also be a constraint in terms of construction. - The west of the study area lies within a critical drainage area and there are areas which are susceptible to surface water flooding - development proposals will need to utilise sustainable urban drainage systems. - The study area falls within a Groundwater Source Protection Zone - development must not have any detrimental effect on groundwater. - As the majority of the study area is farmland, utilities within the study area are limited with the exception of the regional high pressure gas main which intersects South Ryhope, various overhead power cables and a telecommunications mast located off Burdon Lane.
+- The topography of the study area allows for impressive views, but may also be a constraint in terms of construction. - The west of the study area lies within a critical drainage area and there are areas which are susceptible to surface water flooding - development proposals will need to utilise sustainable urban drainage systems and should seek to negate or minimise current flooding. - The study area falls within a Groundwater Source Protection Zone - development must not have any detrimental effect on groundwater. - As the majority of the study area is farmland, utilities within the study area are limited with the exception of the regional high pressure gas main which intersects South Ryhope, various overhead power cables and a telecommunications mast located off Burdon Lane.

-5 Site Analysis
+5 Site analysis

 The previous chapter sought to summarise survey and analysis work for the whole of SSGA.
 This chapter seeks to consider each of the four sites individually and appraise/evaluate each sites strengths, weakness, opportunities and threats in a 'SWOT' analysis.
-The identification of 'SWOTs' can be used to inform later steps in the master planning process, in seeking to achieve and deliver the vision and objectives for the area.
+The identification of 'SWOTs' can be used to inform later steps in the master planning process, in seeking to achieve and deliver the vision and objectives for the area linking Hall Farm Road with Burdon Lane.